gersteinj/toms-river-python/docs/index.md

 * Project 3: Hangman

 ### Day 4

+Goals:

+* Find and correct errors in code
+* Combine previous skills into more complex code

+Skills:

+* Step through code, monitoring value of variables
+* Create debugging statements
+* Create a larger, more complex game.
+Depending on time, may create a game with AI

+Activities:

 * Debugging
 * Try mastermind game
 * Project 4: Mastermind/bagel game or Tic Tac Toe, depending on student preference

 ### Day 5

+Goals:

+* Review cartesian coordinates in the context of computer graphics
+* Strengthen understand of functions
+* Depending on time, may start day 6 here to give more time for Pygame

+Skills:

+* Create advanced functions
+* Use coordinates in a game

+Activities:

 * Cartesian coordinates
 * Project 5: Sonar game

 ### Day 6

+Goals:

+* Work with computer graphics

+Skills:

+* Create animations
+* Interact with user input
+* Detect collisions between objects

+Activities:

 * Introduce Pygame
 * Students experiment with my Pygame examples
 * Animate bouncing balls